ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 All paintings © Karen Lynn Ingalls

-Do you want to explore and expand your painting skills and knowledge?
-Do you want:
+Do you want to explore and expand your painting skills & knowledge, and:

-• To learn how to make colors sing in beautiful harmony in your paintings?
+• Discover how to make colors sing in beautiful harmony in your paintings?

-• To find, troubleshoot, and fix what isn't working in a painting?
+• Find, troubleshoot, and fix what isn't working in a painting?

-• To develop and discover who you are as an artist?
+• Develop and discover who you are as an artist?

 This class may be exactly what you're looking for.